c3bottles/c3bottles/doc/MAP.md

 ## Rendering your own tiles

-Originally, c3bottles has been used with a map that was a huge image and from which tiles could rendered with a semi-automatic toolchain.
-Other maps were simply used by exchanging the base image and rendering new tiles.
+Originally, c3bottles has been designed for a map that was a huge image and from which tiles could rendered with a semi-automatic toolchain.
+Other maps then can simply be used by exchanging the base image and rendering new tiles.

-The tiles are built using Imagemagick, GDAL and gdal2tiles.
+These tiles are built using Imagemagick, GDAL and gdal2tiles.
 If you use Debian, you can install the dependencies like this:

     sudo apt install imagemagick gdal-bin libgdal-dev
     pip install gdal2tiles

 The base image for the tiles needs to be a square with a size that is a power of 2.
-Suppose your image is named `static/img/map.png`, then you first have to convert it to a square of the next power of 2.
+Suppose your image is named `static/img/map.png`, then you first have to convert it to a square with an edge length of the next power of 2.
 You can find out the size of the image with `file` or `identify`:

     cd static/img
     identify map.png